squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 Judgements
 ==========

-Squirrel features two kind of judgements: local judgement and global judgement.
+Squirrel features two kinds of judgements: local judgements and global judgements.

 Logical variables
 -----------------

-:gdef:`Logical variable <logical_var>` are free variables in a current goal.
-Such variables are implicitly quantified based on their type and tag.
+:gdef:`Logical variables<logical_var>` are free variables in a current goal.
+Such variables are implicitly quantified universally based on their type and tag.

 Hypotheses
 ----------

+Hypotheses are referred to by an hypothesis identifier :n:`@hypothesis_id`.

 .. prodn:: hypothesis_id ::= @ident

-Hypotheses are referred to by an hypothesis identifier :n:`@hypothesis_id`

 Local judgement
 ---------------

 The general layout for a local judgement is as follows:

 .. squirreldoc::
-   [goal> Focused goal (x/N):
    System: currentSystem
    Type variables: tvars
    Variables: vars
-   H_1: formula_1
+   H_1: hypothesis_1
    ...
-   H_k: formula_k
+   H_k: hypothesis_k
    ——————————————
-   goal
+   conclusion

-The goal is the formula displayed below the horizontal line, while everything above the line is the proof-context.
+The judgement asserts that the conclusion below the line holds in the context given above the line.
 We now describe the various components of the judgement:

-* we are proving the goal number :g:`x` out of :g:`N` goals;

-* the system :g:`currentSystem` of the current judgement is a :n:`@system_expr`;
+* the system :g:`currentSystem` is a :n:`@system_expr` in which the judgement's formulas should be understood;

 * :g:`tvars` are the judgement's :ref:`type variables<section-polymorphism>`;